Introduction

 As stated earlier, a PhD program is very demanding, which can lead to burnout.

-It takes a great deal of time to do the research, there is the tendency to publish a lot, and there are deadlines to meet.
-This is likely to wear down someone physically.
+It takes a great deal of time to do the research; there is a tendency to publish a lot, and there are deadlines to meet.
+This is likely to wear someone down physically.

 Most of the PhD students suffer stress that, in turn, leads to anxiety and tiredness, all of which compromise their health.